Mauritius is open!

 Current information can be found here.

-The beaches and nature parks are open, and all public facilities are freely accessible.
+The beaches and nature parks were open, and all public facilities were freely accessible.
 Restaurants, cinemas, gyms, meeting places etc. are open again.
-There is no more social distancing.
-Romance in twos and celebrations among friends are possible without restrictions – what a difference to most European countries!
+There was no more social distancing.
+Romance in twos and celebrations among friends were possible without restrictions – what a difference to most European countries!

 Important points for emigrants